manekinekko/hue-action/README.md

 # HUE Action

-Trigger your Philips HUE lights from your Github builds.
+Trigger your Philips Hue lights from your Github builds workflows, based on the build status.

 ## Inputs